-For social interaction with other participants of course knowledge of a lingua francas such as English, French, Russian, Spanish etc will most likely be useful, but this is not at all a requirement.
+For social interaction with other participants of course knowledge of a lingua franca such as English, French, Russian, Spanish etc will most likely be useful, but this is not at all a requirement.
 Knowledge of English or any other language is not mandatory for participants.
-However, at least one team leader from each country needs to be proficient in English (or other lingua franca of the local organising committee and the jury) in order for communications surrounding the participation to work smoothly.
+However, at least one team leader from each country needs to be proficient in English (or other lingua franca of the Local Organising Committee and the Jury) in order for communications surrounding the participation to work smoothly.

 How old are the contestants?

-There is no age limit as such.
-But the contestants must attend secondary school (“high school”) or lower grades in their respective countries, so they are typically between 15-19 years old.
-Younger students sometimes get through to the international final, and older students are eligible as long as they are still at school.
+Contestants must be under 20 years old on the opening day of the IOL, and must attend (or have only just finished attending) secondary school (“high school”) or lower grades in their respective countries.
+There is no lower age limit, but typically contestants are 15-20 years old.
+Younger students sometimes get through to the international final.
 Some countries have local versions of their national contest specially aimed at younger students, even down to primary-school age, and an exceptional student not yet at high school would be eligible, but it is not typically the case.

 There is no restriction of the IOL on how young participants can be, only that they must attend secondary school or lower grades.
-It is unusual that students in grades lower than secondary school qualify, but they may partake in the IOL if they wish.
+It is unusual that students in grades lower than secondary school qualify, but they may take part in the IOL if they qualify.

-When was the first Linguistics Olympiad held?
-The first linguistic olympiad for secondary school students was organised in 1965 in Moscow on the initiative of Alfred Zhurinsky (1938-1991), eventually a prominent philologist but then only a fifth-year student of linguistics, and under the guidance of the mathematician Vladimir Uspensky.
+The first Linguistics Olympiad for secondary school students was organised in 1965 in Moscow on the initiative of Alfred Zhurinsky (1938-1991), eventually a prominent philologist but then only a fifth-year student of linguistics, and under the guidance of the mathematician Vladimir Uspensky.
 The Olympiad, farsightedly called Traditional since its very beginning, was regularly held at the Moscow State University from 1965 until 1982.
 In 1988 the Olympiad was resumed at the Moscow State Institute for History and Archives (now the Russian State University for the Humanities), and since 1989 it has been organised jointly by the two institutions.
 Since 1996 a mirror of Moscow’s Traditional Olympiad in Linguistics has been held in Russia’s northern capital by St Petersburg State University.